 Lighting and Sustainability

 Now that we have some idea of how sustainability works, how does your industrial or commercial lighting fit into the big picture?
 Let’s start by looking at the Planet pillar from our definition above.
 The IIDA cites a Department of Energy study that pegs global energy use for lighting alone at $230 billion per year.
-Here in the States, energy costs for lighting hover in the 20 to 25% range annually.
+Here in the states, annual energy costs for lighting hover in the 20-25% range.
 A number of developments — LEED standards, energy efficiency requirements, and high-efficiency lighting — all aim to reduce energy consumption; this, in turn, would mean the need for less energy generation, less use of fossil fuels to generate that energy, and a lower environmental impact due to extraction and burning of those fossil fuels.

 Technology alone isn’t the answer, however.
-One reason that Starbeam Lighting conducts lighting audits is because many businesses, warehouses, and manufacturing facilities are lit incorrectly.
+One reason that Starbeam Lighting conducts lighting audits is because many businesses, warehouses, and manufacturing facilities are incorrectly lit.
 Poor lighting is wasteful, but it also has health and safety implications for your business.
 Your personnel suffer (the People “P”), and so does your bottom line due to accidents, lost productivity, and lower morale (there’s your Profit “P”).

 Sustainable Lighting Products